-The electric car is suddenly the “It” girl of the automotive world, with EVs being not only selected for car of the year by many automotive publications, but also being one of the centerpieces of federal legislation just signed into law; buyers will get a $7,500 credit (either as a federal tax credit or point-of-sale rebate) for a new car or $4,000 for a used one.
+Electric cars are growing in popularity in the automotive world, with EVs being selected as “car of the year” by many automotive publications and also as one of the centerpieces of recent federal legislation.
+Buyers will now get a $7,500 credit (either as a federal tax credit or point-of-sale rebate) for a new car or $4,000 for a used one.

 EV sales go up every year, and many large economies have decided to slow or outright ban sales of new internal-combustion engine (ICE) cars in the next decade or two.
 Even Uber declared it’s going all-EV by 2030.
 EVs are here and they’re not going away, like it or not.